 The church was in almost derelict condition by the mid-Victorian period, and was almost completely rebuilt in 1868.
-Only the tower and sections of walls could be preserved; the rest had to be torn down for safety's sake and rebuilt.
-The tower base and the porch retained their medieval vaulted roofs, but the remainder has 19th century roof timbers.
+Only the tower and some sections of the medieval walls could be preserved; the rest had to be torn down for safety's sake and rebuilt.
+The tower base and the porch retained their medieval vaulted roofs, but the remainder has 19th-century roof timbers.

 The font is one of the few parts of the church to survive the Victorian rebuilding.
-It is a square, 12th century bowl, with scalloped underside, set on a round pillar.
+It consis of a square, 12th-century bowl with scalloped underside, set on a round pillar.

 Most of the interior memorials are to the Allen family, including a white marble monument to Gertrude Allen (d 1825) by William Williams.

 In the nave is a striking memorial plaque to William and Penelope Keates in the form of a draped urn.
 The memorial tellls us that William served as the Deputy Inspector General of Hospitals in Dacca, Bengal, India.
 Penelope was the third daughter of Hugh Wilson of Creswell, Pembrokeshire.
 Both the Keates died in India, she in Dacca in 1868 and he a year later in Calcutta.

 One of the most interesting memorials is to John Hensleigh Allen, Esq., of Cresselly, a JP who presided over quarter sessions for over 30 years and served Pembroke as an MP.
 The wonderfully florid epitaph recalls Allen thusly: